 Los Angeles county

 Civil, Criminal : Domestic Relations, Juvenile, Mental Health, ProbateDivision:

 Phone: Administration Volunteer Program Coordinator-: 562-804-8001; Alternate Public Defender: 562-804-8238; Civil: 562-804-8009; Criminal: 562-804-8018; Criminal Custody-: 562-804-8020; District Attorney: 562-804-8085; Information: 562-804-8025;

 Judge or Clerk: Charles Q. Clay, III, Edward H. Drayer, Richard M. Goul, Lyle M. Mackenzie, Deborah L. Sanches, Leland H. Tipton

 - *Not location specific.
 Call, or visit the court's website if listed above, for local policies and fee schedules.

-- How was I chosen? - Jurors are picked at random from lists of registered voters and people with driver's licenses, or those with state issued ID cards.
+- How was I chosen? - Jurors are picked at random from lists of registered voters, people with driver's licenses, or those with state issued ID cards.